Influence your teenager’s mental well-being: I do not think any of us as parents would want to have a child or a family member who is mentally unwell.

 Emotional well-being is the ability of your teen to cope with stress and ability to generate good emotions and feelings.

-Emotional well-being influences your teen personality.
+Emotional well-being overall affects your teen personality aspects.

 Factors that affect emotional well being